possibilities/claude-composer/readme.md

 #### Project Configuration

-Use `cc-init --project` to create a project-specific configuration:
+Use `claude-composer cc-init --project` to create a project-specific configuration:

 - Creates `.claude-composer/config.yaml` in current directory
 - Takes precedence over global configuration when present